The Gradient Convergence Bound of Federated Multi-Agent Reinforcement Learning with Efficient Communication: Convergence Bound of SGD Considering Communication Efficiency

-where $E$ represents the number of local interactions before each local updating. $\mathbf{La}$ denotes the Laplace matrix of the graph $G$. $\mu_{2}(\mathbf{La})$ denotes the second smallest eigenvalue of $\mathbf{La}$, which is also called \textit{algebraic connectivity} \cite{R2007Consensus}.
+where $E$ represents the total number of local interactions before each local update. $\mathbf{La}$ denotes the Laplace matrix of the graph $G$. $\mu_{2}(\mathbf{La})$ denotes the second smallest eigenvalue of $\mathbf{La}$, which is also called \textit{algebraic connectivity} \cite{R2007Consensus}.
+The corresponding proofs are presented in the Appendix F.

-\emph{Remarks:} The corresponding proofs are presented in the Appendix F. Compared with the model's convergence bound obtained in T1, we can find that the convergence bound under the consensus-based method is additionally affected by the part in square brackets of the third term on the right side of (\ref{lb5}).
-In particular, since $0 < \mu_{2}(\mathbf{La}) \le \Delta$ and the equality holds only when $G$ is a fully connected graph, we can find that $0 < 1 - \epsilon \mu_{2}(\mathbf{La}) < 1$.
-Therefore, it can be inferred that the implementation of local interactions can further reduce the convergence bound greatly.
-In addition, a larger step size $\epsilon$ or a more densely connected network of participating agents can also help reduce this bound.
-In practical applications, a small number of local interactions can also make the model's convergence bound decrease dramatically, such as $E = 2$.
+\emph{Remarks:} Compared with the bound $\psi_1^{(\text{P})}$ obtained in (\ref{lb1}), we can find that the error convergence bound $\psi_1^{(\text{C})}$ under the consensus-based method is additionally affected by the topological properties (i.e., algebraic connectivity) of the graph comprised by agents and their connections.
+Thus, it is completely different from the consensus-based FL algorithm in \cite{Multi-Stage2020Seyyedali}, which utilizes an upper bound on the spectral radius of a stochastic matrix for interaction.
+Moreover, the conclusion in (\ref{lb5}) further considers the effect of local interaction step size $\epsilon$, which can be properly adjusted to guarantee the policy improvement of DRL \cite{Xu2022Trustable}.
+In addition, since $0 < \mu_{2}(\mathbf{La}) \le \Delta$ and the equality holds only when $G$ is a fully connected graph, we can find that $0 < 1 - \epsilon \mu_{2}(\mathbf{La}) < 1$.
+Therefore, we can infer that the implementation of local interactions can reduce the error convergence bound greatly.
+In addition, a larger step size $\epsilon$ or a more densely connected network of agents can also help reduce this bound.
+In practical applications, a small number of local interactions can make this bound decrease dramatically, such as $E = 2$.

-On the other hand, considering the resource cost under the consensus-based method, we assume that the communication overheads required for an agent to receive the mini-batch gradients from one of its neighbors are $W_1$, and the computation overheads required to perform a local interaction are $W_2$.
-Then the entire system's resource cost can be updated from (7) as
+On the other hand, regarding the resource cost under the consensus-based method, we assume that the extra communication overheads required for an agent to exchange the mini-batch gradients with one of its neighbors are $W_1$, and the computation overheads required to perform a local interaction are $W_2$.
+Then the system's resource cost can be reformulated from (\ref{psi0}) as